18 Steps to a Successful Discovery Call + Free Discovery Call Checklist

 With 10 reps who all could use a Power Dialer and email automation, you have serious room for growth in productivity.
 (Btw, here’s a writeup on the company I told you about that increased their outreach volume by 3x)

 I’ve got some goodies in store for you and your sales director at Thursday’s product demo, can’t wait to share some real-world solutions you can start playing around with.
 (Calendar invite should be in your inbox.)

-You’ve done all this work to discover what’s really important to your prospects.
-If your next step is a product demo, it should reflect the conversation you’ve already had with this prospect by being personalized to their needs.
+You’ve done all this work to discover what really matters to your prospects.
+If your next step is a product demo, it should reflect the previous conversation by being personalized to their needs.

-With most SaaS tools, it’s almost impossible to show prospects every feature during the product demo.
-So, don’t.
+With most SaaS tools, showing prospects every feature during the product demo is almost impossible.
+So, don't.

-Instead, use the information you’ve gathered during the discovery meeting to build a product demo that highlights the solutions to their main business pain points.
+Instead, use the information you gathered during the discovery meeting to build a product demo highlighting the solutions to their main business pain points.

 Get the full scoop on running outstanding product demos here:

-You recorded your calls above.
+If you followed my previous tips, then you recorded the call.
 Now, it’s time to use those recordings to your advantage.